dslik/protonema/baseboards/1510A/1510-8010/preparation.rst

 Project tools
 *************

 Obtain a tools container labelled "1XXX Assembly Tools" from the 1XXX section of the stores supply shelf.
-At your assembly desk, use :numref:`tbl_1510_tools` to verify that all the required tools are present.
+At your assembly desk, use :numref:`tbl_tools` to verify that all the required tools are present.

 If any required tools are missing, return all tools and the tools container to the stores department, and obtain another tools container.